-The minor in law and society is available to students registered in the BA and BSc 20 credit major and honours programs.
-The requirements are as for the appropriate degree program with completion of the following classes:
+The minor in law and society is available to students registered in the BA and BSc 120 credit hour major and honours programs.
+The requirements are as for the appropriate degree program with completion of the following courses:

-- LAWS 2500X/Y.06 (with a minimum grade of B-) - The equivalent of three full classes from the list of approved classes.
+• LAWS 2500X/Y.06 (with a minimum grade of B-)

+• The equivalent of 18 credit hours from the list of approved courses.
 See Law and Society (FASS) for further details.
 To count towards the minor, a minimum grade of B- is required.